Compare Playwright vs Cypress

 Functionality remains the core focal point when choosing the proper testing framework from Playwright or Cypress.
 After gaining insights from the Cypress vs. Playwright comparison, it is evident that Cypress offers extensive support with its well-drafted documentation and proactive community.
 This helps to overcome all the bottlenecks and issues through the help available.

-Pros of choosing Playwright
+Benefits of Playwright

 • Supports multiple languages such as JavaScript, Java, Python, and .NET C#